lacuna/bifurcan/README.md

 ### no lazy collections

-Most libraries for "functional programming" provide a lazy list or stream construct.
-However, this is less a data structure than a mechanism for control flow.
+Most libraries for "functional programming" provide a lazy list or stream construct, but this is less a data structure than a mechanism for control flow.
 While useful, such a mechanism is out of scope for this library.

 ### splitting and merging

 Many modern data structure libraries also provide "parallel" collections, which make it easy to use multiple cores to process a single data structure.
-However, these collections are simply normal data structures with an execution model bolted on, without any obvious way to disentangle the two.
+These collections, however, are simply normal data structures with an execution model bolted on, without any obvious way to disentangle the two.

 Rather than provide its own execution model, Bifurcan allows any collection to split into sub-collections using `split(k)`, which will return approximately `k` pieces, depending on its size.
 The sub-collections can be processed and then merged using methods such as `concat`, `merge`, `union`, `intersection`, or `difference`.